maciejdluzen/tennisleague/README.md

 * "UZUPEŁNIJ PROFIL" - user has to provide additional information (first name, last name, telephone number, ntrp level) before joining the round.
 After doing that, the button changes to "EDYTUJ PROFIL" ("EDIT PROFILE"),
 * "ZAPIS DO RUNDY: Name of the round" - user can join the upcoming round (the registration closes 2 days prior to start date),
 * "WYCOFAJ SIE Z RUNDY" - user can withdraw from the round during its duration by clicking that button,
-* "USUN KONTO" - user can delete his/her account if he/she doesn't wish to play in the league anymore **NOT YET AVAILABLE**,
+* "USUN KONTO" - user can delete his/her account if he/she doesn't wish to play in the league anymore NOT YET AVAILABLE,
-* "ZGŁOS PROBLEM" - user can contact administrator with issues such as bugs on the website, problems iwth other player etc. **NOT YET AVAILABLE**,
+* "ZGŁOS PROBLEM" - user can contact administrator with issues such as bugs on the website, problems iwth other player etc. NOT YET AVAILABLE,

 ![User Panel Image](https://github.com/maciejdluzen/tennisleague/tree/master/src/main/resources/static/public_html/readme_images/user_panel_view.png)